 Terry McGovern currently serves as Harriet and Robert H. Heilbrunn Professor and Chair of the Heilbrunn Department of Population and Family Health and the Director of the Program on Global Health Justice and Governance at the Columbia University Mailman School of Public Health.
 Ms. McGovern founded the HIV Law Project in 1989 where she served as its executive director until 1999.
 Ms. McGovern successfully litigated numerous cases against the federal, state and local governments including S.P. v.
-Sullivan which forced the Social Security Administration to expand HIV-related disability criteria so that women and individuals can qualify for Medicaid and social security, and T.N. v.
+Sullivan which forced the Social Security Administration to expand HIV-related disability criteria so that women and other excluded individuals could qualify for Medicaid and social security, and T.N. v.
 FDA, which eliminated a 1977 FDA guideline restricting the participation of women of childbearing potential in early phases of clinical trials.
 As a member of the National Task Force on the Development of HIV/AIDS Drugs, she authored the 2001 federal regulation authorizing the FDA to halt any clinical trial for a life threatening disease that excludes women.
 From 2006 until 2012, she was Senior Program Officer in the Gender, Rights and Equality Unit of the Ford Foundation.
 Her research focuses on health and human rights, sexual and reproductive rights and health, gender justice, and environmental justice, with publications appearing in journals including Lancet Child & Adolescent Health, Health and Human Rights, and the Journal of Adolescent Health.
 Ms. McGovern recently co-edited Women and Girls Rising: Rights, Progress and Resistance: A Global Anthology.
 She has served on the Standing Lancet Commission on Adolescent Health and Wellbeing and the UCL-Lancet Commission on Migration and Health, and currently serves as a member of the UNFPA Global Advisory Council and the UNAIDS Human Rights Reference Group.

-Lancet Commission on Migration and Health, Commissioner, 2017-present
+Commissioner, Lancet Commission on Migration and Health, 2017-present

-Lancet Commission on Adolescents, Commissioner, 2013-present
+Commissioner, Lancet Commission on Adolescents, 2013-present

 9/11 United Services Group Family Advisory Committee, 2002-2004

-Founder/Executive Director HIV Law Project, 1989-1999
+Founder/Executive Director, HIV Law Project, 1989-1999

 Honors & Awards